Moving your business to the cloud

 - Cloud apps are developed to be used in a browser, meaning they can run on various platforms regardless of the operating system (e.g. Chrome, Safari, Internet Explorer etc.)

-- In desktop apps, the data is stored in your own computer
+- In desktop apps, the data is stored in your own computer, which poses the challenge of data recovery should things go wrong

 - Cloud-based apps store their data in a server, with a set amount of space allocated to you